roby2358/oblique/README.md

 A bot that answers only obliquely using LLM APIs.
 Built in TypeScript as an agent combining a queue, pending map, and user action stacks.

 **Core Components:**
-- LLM hooks (OpenAI, Anthropic)
+- LLM hooks (OpenRouter, OpenAI, Anthropic)
 - Bluesky integration
 - Task queue for sequential processing
 - Pending map for async operations
 - User action stacks for conversation context

-**Status:** In-memory storage with hooks for persistence.
-CLI interface with web deployment planned.
+**Status:** Browser-based web interface with CLI option.
+In-memory storage with hooks for persistence.

 ## Getting Started